Pool Tile Cleaning | Pool Tile Repair | Calcium Removal

 What are the drawbacks of well water

-During electrolysis, lime and other elements precipitate and end up being embedded in the plates of the chlorinator cell.
+During electrolysis, and other elements precipitate and end up being embedded in the plates of the chlorinator cell.

 To clean the electrode plates, the electrode must be immersed in acid, which also attacks metal.